AkerBP/seathru_nerf/README.md

 <img src="https://img.shields.io/badge/license-MIT-blue.svg" alt="license"/>
 </p>

 This repository provides Neural Radiance Field (NeRF) approach specifically tailored to underwater scenes.
-Why do we need another NeRF model?
-Simply because particles travel differently through water than they do through air.
 Below you can see results of a conventional NeRF approach (nerfacto) compared to this implementation on a subsea scene:

 <p align="center">
 <img src="./imgs/comp.gif"/>